 The good news is Acne Mechanica is easy to treat.
 Topical treatments that contain benzoyl peroxide or salicylic acid work best in treating this type of acne.
 To keep Acne Mechanica at bay, make sure to shower immediately after exercising or spending time in the heat.
 Choose loose clothing made of cotton to help absorb sweat and minimize friction on the skin.

 Having acne may seem like an aesthetic issue, but its emotional effects are lasting.
 Just think of the time when you were back in middle school and your acne made you want to hide your face from everyone.

 The good news is acne can be managed with the proper treatment.
-Over-the-counter (OTC) treatments that contain active ingredients like benzoyl peroxide, salicylic acid, and resorcinol can help reduce flare-ups.
+Over-the-counter (OTC) treatments that contain active ingredients like benzoyl peroxide, salicylic acid, and resorcinol can help reduce flare-ups and different types of acne.
 However, these medications should be used sparingly.
 Start with the lowest strength as some topical treatments may have high doses of ingredients that can further irritate your skin.